Published On: Apr 02 2013 06:37:40 PM CDTUpdated On: Apr 05 2013 01:00:00 AM CDT

-2010: Twenty-nine coal miners are killed in an explosion at the Upper Big Branch Mine in Raleigh County, W.Va.
+2010: Twenty-nine coal miners are killed in an explosion at the Upper Big Branch Mine in Raleigh County, West Virginia.
 The Mine Safety and Health Administration eventually concluded that flagrant safety violations contributed to a coal dust explosion in the mine.
-The accident was the worst in the United States since 1970, when 38 miners were killed in a mine explosion in Hyden, Ky.
+The accident was the worst in the United States since 1970, when 38 miners were killed in a mine explosion in Hyden, Kentucky.

 2008: Actor Charlton Heston, known for his heroic roles in films such as "The Ten Commandments," "Ben-Hur" (for which he won a Best Actor Oscar), "El Cid" and "Planet of the Apes," dies of pneumonia at the age of 84 in Beverly Hills, Calif.
 Heston was also known for his political activism, including his involvement in the Civil Rights movement and a five-term stint as president of the National Rifle Association from 1998 to 2003.